cloudsforce/cloudsforce.com/README.md

 composer install
 ```

 # Contribution Folders

-The project owners will maintain the structure and code logic of this repo, while contributors mostly working on `markdown` folers only.
+The project owners will maintain the structure and code logic of this repo, while contributors mostly working on [markdown](https://github.com/cloudsforce/cloudsforce.com/tree/master/markdown) folers only.

 Each markdown file represents a single page found on cloudsforce.com.

 For the page routing structures you can check on `routes` folder for reference.

+Leave your comment on issues or create pull request when contributing.